 Belarus has pledged to reduce its emissions by 8% relative to 1990 levels by 2020.
 With current policies in place it is likely to over-achieve its insufficient pledge.
 Current policies are expected to result in a 24-30% decrease below 1990 levels, leading to an emissions level of 106 MtCO2e in 2020.

-Belarus' target for the second commitment period of the Kyoto Protocol is to reduce emissions by 12% below 1990 levels.
+Belarus's target for the second commitment period of the Kyoto Protocol is to reduce emissions by 12% below 1990 levels.
 In May 2012, Belarus submitted a provisional QELRO level of 88, which is also inscribed in the Doha Amendment.
-This means that Belarus’ average yearly emissions during the period of 2013-2020 are proposed to be 88% of 1990 levels.
+This means that Belarus’s average yearly emissions during the period of 2013-2020 are proposed to be 88% of 1990 levels.
 Belarus is the only Annex I country that does not have a long-term target.
 Therefore, dashed lines after 2020 in the figure above illustrate the trajectories from the raw pledge/Kyoto target towards BAU in 2050.

 Current emissions are already at 37.2% below 1990 emissions (CRF, 2013), and 31.4% below reference base year levels.
 This allows Belarus to substantially increase emissions from today's levels and still remain within their target.